MarcoGarlet/PatternRecognition/README.md

 - **Database container**: Hosts a PostgreSQL instance.

 The API is exposed on port `8080` (or your specified configuration), and the database is exposed on port `5432`.
+For an efficient development experience, hot replacement is enabled to automatically detect changes and restart the application.

 ## Architecture